Adexux96/AIcademy/README.md

 ## 📚 Overview

-- 🤖 **AI-Generated lessons** - Custom content for any subject and difficulty level
+- 🤖 **AI-Generated lessons** - Custom content for any subject and difficulty level.
-- 💬 **Intelligent chatbot** - Answers questions and provides additional explanations
+- 💬 **Intelligent chatbot** - Answers questions and provides additional explanations.
-- 📝 **Personalized quizzes** - Test your knowledge with adaptive assessments
+- 📝 **Personalized quizzes** - Test your knowledge with adaptive assessments.
-- 📊 **Progress tracking** - Monitor your learning journey with detailed stats
+- 📊 **Progress tracking** - Monitor your learning journey with detailed stats.

 ## 🧠 Technology